 Delilah and Julius

 Two teen age spies solve crimes as part of a group lead by a strange ex hippy.
 Animation on the level of Scooby Doo.
 Writing that is predictable and full of plot holes.
-Looks like someone tried to copy Totally Spies, a terrible show in its own right, and did not do even that well.
+Looks like someone tried to copy Totally Spies, a terrible show in its own right, and did a poor job of it.

 College students who have psychic powers to go to a parallel space and battle an alien threat.
 An interesting and thought provoking Sci-Fi/Mystery series.
 The animation is unusual as well.
 Live actors were filmed and then rotoscoped and then set into animated scenes.
 I have not caught many of these but I have enjoyed the few that I did.